iml-it/appmonitor/docs/client-php.md

 (For the delivered PHP client - you can implement a client in other languages)

-- PHP7 (up to PHP 8; runs on php5 but is not supported)
+- PHP7 (up to PHP 8.1; runs on PHP 5 but is not supported)

 # Checks on client side #